-Calcium, magnesium, boron and vitamin D are all crucial nutrients for treating and reversing arthritis.
-The fact is, unless you get your bones healthy first, you will not be able to cure your arthritis and bring permanent relief to those painful joints.
+Calcium, magnesium, boron (Borax) and vitamin D are all crucial nutrients for treating and reversing arthritis.
+The fact is, unless you get your bones healthy first, you will not be able to reverse your arthritis and bring permanent relief to those painful joints.
 Here's why...

 We all know that calcium is needed for bone health.